Former students of reform schools plead lawmakers to regulate Missouri boarding schools

 Joseph Askins flew in from Pennsylvania to testify to Senators about his time in a Missouri boarding school.

-The legislation would notify the state these boarding schools exist and require the schools to do background checks.
+The legislation would notify the state these boarding schools are in existence and require the schools to do background checks.

-Those that testified in favor of the legislation Wednesday said they want lawmakers to regulate these unlicensed schools.
+Those that testified in favor of the legislation Wednesday said they want lawmakers to regulate these schools that are unlicensed.

-“Almost 40 years later, I still have night terror, PTSD and anxiety,” Barb Patterson, a former student of a reform school, testified.
+“Almost 40 years later, I still have night terror, PTSD and anxiety,” Barb Patterson, former student of a reform school testified.
 “The trauma in my childhood carried through my adulthood.”

-Allen Knoll is also a former student of a reform school; he also has PTSD to this day.
+Allen Knoll is also a former student of a reform school, he said he also suffers from PTSD to this day.

 “I’ve had pit bulls stuck on me, I’ve been held underwater, I’ve watched people be drowned and resuscitated,” Knoll said.